google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Some Ways to Make Cupcake Cards Using Embossed Elements

-These cards all have something in common.
-They have elements made with various Big Shot embossing folders and punches from Stampin' Up!
+These sweet cards all have something in common apart from being calorie free.
+They all have elements made with various Big Shot embossing folders and punches from Stampin' Up!

 Some of the greetings also use scrunched ribbon which I have made by adding some double sided tape to the back of the ribbon then laying and looping it on the card the way that pleased me best.
 This method works better than putting the adhesive on the card first as it helps to stick the ribbon to itself as well as to the cardstock.
 Everything is much more secure this way.